Updated September 2023

 The low-interest rates that followed Spain's accession to the eurozone in 1999 fuelled the housing boom as Spaniards took out mortgages to buy homes for the first time or to trade up to a larger house.
 The market began to suffer early last year as rising interest rates and the international lending crunch hit Spain's credit-fuelled expansion, making it hard to sell property in a market that many argue is oversupplied.
 AFP News

 Apartment owners lower prices for fear of being unable to rent during the summer.

 The president of the School of Property Agents, Cayetano Rengel, knows all about it, and also confirms that the sector is going through hard times.
-“The market is at stagnation point.
+“The market is at a stagnation point.
 Everything has stopped, from hotel reservations to private apartment rentals,” he says.
-In previous years, he recalls, most owners had clients for the entire summer by mid June.
+In previous years, he recalls, most owners had clients for the entire summer by mid-June.

 The domino effect has set in, and to attempt to get around it, Rengel says that owners are lowering asking prices all around and are all very anxious to negotiate.
 “There was such demand some years ago that they could fix their own prices and stick to them, but now they are willing to talk about it to any potential clients, and even consider rental periods as short as three days at a time,” he adds.

 The dozen or so estate agents who spoke to this newspaper agreed with the president of their association.
 “This will be one of the worst summers ever,” said one of them, while another assured us that prices have stagnated completely over recent months.
 Other agencies in the sector confirmed this.

 13.07.08 - 12:34 - ALMUDENA NOGUES - MALAGA

 CREDIT CRUNCH - Repossession cases heard by Marbella courts multiply eightfold in a year 26.05.08 – 17:46 –M.J.
 CRUZADO | MARBELLA